TACC-Cloud/agave-docs/docs/agave/guides/jobs/job-monitoring.rst

 Job monitoring
 ==============

-Once you submit your job request, the job will be handed off to Agave's back end execution service.
+Once you submit your job request, the job will be handed off to Tapis (Agave)'s back end execution service.
 Your job may run right away, or it may wait in a batch queue on the execution system until the required resources are available.
 Either way, the execution process occurs completely asynchronous to the submission process.
 To monitor the status of your job, Agave supports two different mechanisms: polling and webhooks.

 ..